Insulin: Structure

 The structure of insulin.
 The left side is a space-filling model of the insulin monomer, believed to be biologically active.
 Carbon is green, hydrogen white, oxygen red, and nitrogen blue.
 On the right side is a ribbon diagram of the insulin hexamer, believed to be the stored form.
 A monomer unit is highlighted with the A chain in blue and the B chain in cyan.
 Yellow denotes disulfide bonds, and magenta spheres are zinc ions.

 Primary structure of bovine insulin with disulfide bonds highlighted in red.

 Contrary to an initial belief that hormones would be generally small chemical molecules, as the first peptide hormone known of its structure, insulin was found to be quite large.
 A single protein (monomer) of human insulin is composed of 51 amino acids, and has a molecular mass of 5808 Da.
 The molecular formula of human insulin is C_{257}H_{383}N_{65}O_{77}S_{6}.
 It is a combination of two peptide chains (dimer) named an A-chain and a B-chain, which are linked together by two disulfide bonds.
 The A-chain is composed of 21 amino acids, while the B-chain consists of 30 residues.
 The linking (interchain) disulfide bonds are formed at cysteine residues between the positions A7-B7 and A20-B19.
 There is an additional (intrachain) disulfide bond within the A-chain between cysteine residues at positions A6 and A11.
-The A-chain exhibits two α-helical regions at A1-A8 and A12-A19 which are antiparallel; while the B chain has a central α -helix (covering residues B9-B19) flanked by the disulfide bond on either sides and two β-sheets (covering B7-B10 and B20-B23).
+The A-chain exhibits two α-helical regions at A1-A8 and A12-A19 which are antiparallel; while the B chain has a central α -helix (covering residues B9-B19) flanked by the disulfide bond on both sides and two β-sheets (covering B7-B10 and B20-B23).